 Examples of qualifying organizations include:

-Section 501(c)(3) organizations are typically classified as either a private foundation or a public charity.
+Section 501(c)(3) organizations are typically classified as private foundations or public charities.
 Any organization described as 501(c)(3) is considered a private foundation unless it qualifies under one of the public charity exceptions.
 These exceptions include churches, schools, hospitals, medical research organizations, publicly-supported organizations, and specific supporting organizations.

 Need Help With Your Nonprofit’s Payroll Taxes?